studio-b12/goat/docs/book/src/command-line-tool/index.md

   Use parameters from profiles defined in a profile config in your home's configuration directory.
 [Here](./profiles.md) you can read more about how profiles work.
   *Example: `-P foo -P bar`*

+- **`--reduced-errors`, `-R`**
+  Hide template errors in teardown steps.
+This can be useful when running tests to hide some noise from failing teardown steps due to missing variables.

 - **`--silent`, ` -s`**
   Disable all logging output.
 Only `print` and `println` statements will be printed.
 This is especially useful if you want to use Goatfiles within other scripts.